XcmSend/xcmsend.github.io/src/swap/hydradx.md

 ![](/img/12.png)
-You can currently swap one asset for another using HydraDx's omnipool DEX.
+You can *soon* swap one asset for another using HydraDx's omnipool DEX.